mikecroucher/R_awareness/Section2.md

     help(package=ggplot2)

-To see a list of functions in the ggplot2 package
+Once you've loaded the **ggplot2** package, do the following to see the list of functions it provides.

     ls(pos = "package:ggplot2")